Tim Büchner

 prof_pic.jpg

 I am currently doing my PhD at the Computer Vision Group Jena at the Friedrich Schiller University Jena under Prof. Dr.-Ing.
 Joachim Denzler.
-My research focuses on developing new algorithms, especially for facial expression analysis in medical and psychological applications in the context of muscular activity.
-My focus is not only on 2D images but also 3D data, going into 4D data.
+My research brings physical and medical structure into data-driven models.
+The main areas are multi-modal facial analysis and physics-informed machine learning, with a supporting role in medical image segmentation.

-In the DFG project Bridging the Gap: Mimics and Muscles, we aim to combine 3D surface changes with the underlying muscle activity to understand facial expressions better.
-The project is a collaboration between the Computer Vision Group Jena and the Ear-Nose-Throat Clinic Jena under Prof. Dr. Orlando Guntinas-Lichius.
-Together, we combine our computer vision and medical science expertise to further the understanding of facial expressions for patients with facial palsy.
+Facial palsy is our central clinical application.
+Injury to the facial nerve causes unilateral motor dysfunction, with consequences from incomplete eye closure to impaired speech.
+In the DFG project Bridging the Gap: Mimics and Muscles, we combine 3D surface changes with the underlying muscle activity to understand facial expressions better.
+The project is a collaboration between the Computer Vision Group Jena and the Ear-Nose-Throat Clinic Jena under Prof. Dr. Orlando Guntinas-Lichius, bringing together computer vision and medical science to help patients with facial palsy.

 news